-Q: What is total hip replacement surgery?
+Q: What is total knee replacement surgery?

-A: Your hip joint is composed of two parts: the round head of the femur (the ball) and the acetabulum (the cup or socket in your pelvis).
-In a normal hip joint, these two bones are coated with smooth articular cartilage that allows them to move against each other without friction or pain.
-In an arthritic hip, the cartilage layers are destroyed and bone rubs against bone causing pain and limited motion.
+A: The knee joint is composed of three parts: the end of the femur (thigh bone), the top of the tibia (shin bone) and the patella (knee cap).
+In a normal knee, these three bones are covered with smooth cartilage that cushions the bones and enables them to move easily.
+In an arthritic knee, the cartilage layers are destroyed, resulting in bone rubbing against bone.
+This causes pain, muscle weakness and limited motion.